eslick/cl-langutils/README.md

 read-file-as-tagged-document ( file )
 ----------------------------------------------------------------------
 Input:

-A string filename or path object
+- file - A string filename or path object

 Output:
 A vector-document representing the tagged contents of file